Air Filter Replacements Made in the USA – Manufacturer Direct

 Your air conditioner furnace filter’s size is measured by the width x length x thickness in inches.
 For example, a pleated air filter that is 20x25x1 means 20 inches wide by 25 inches long by 1 inch thick.
 The actual measurements of each air conditioner furnace filters are usually about half an inch less than the listed size.
 The actual size of our 20x25x1” air conditioner furnace filter is 19 ½ x 24 ½ x ¾”.
 This is normal.
 Most air conditioner furnace filters have the Nominal and ACTUAL size printed on them.
 But if they don’t you will need to measure them in order to get the exact size.
 On the larger 4” and 5” filters each HVAC unit manufacturer may have slightly different exact dimensions, even if they all have 20x25x5 printed on them.
 Measure to be sure you are ordering the correct filter.
 Our filters may vary up to 1/8 of an inch due to the nature of the air filter manufacturing process.

-Generally every 2 – 3 months, but you may want to change them more often.
-During periods where you are using your HVAC system continuously, we recommend changing monthly to maintain the best indoor air quality.
+We recommend changing one-inch and two-inch filters every 30-90 days.
+Three-inch, four-inch, and five-inch filters should be changed every 3-6 months, but you may want to change them more often.
+During periods when you are using your HVAC system continuously, we recommend changing it monthly to maintain the best indoor air quality.
 The following chart should assist you:

 Recommended filter change intervals: